Germano123/AR-Ground-Quiz/README.md

 # Ground Quiz

-This project refers to a quiz made with augmented reality coming from the Vuforia SDK and using the game engine Unity to expose in a tecnology fair at Nassau University.
+###### This project should work as a quiz to expose in a tecnology fair at Nassau University in Parnaíba-PI.
+Using targets to answer questions made in the application.
+The main focus is using Augmented Reality to help students understand differences between the soils.

 ### Built with
-- Unity
+- Unity 3D
 - Vuforia SDK

 ### Authors